minhquantommy/Tommy/README.md

  • 🎮 I’m Owner of Circus SMP.

+ • 💻 I'm Linux Beginner, newbie at coding

  • 🌱 I’m currently learning more about Javascript, mathematics.

- • 💘 Ellie is my love, but now ...

  • 🤔 I’m looking for help with Minecraft server, java, python, ...